farao-community/farao-community.github.io/pages/docs/input-data/crac/json/cnecs.md

   > 💡  **NOTE**
   > The side of the branch on which the threshold is set is particularly crucial in the following cases:
   > - when the threshold is defined in ampere or %Imax on a [**transformer**](https://www.powsybl.org/pages/documentation/grid/model/#transformers),
   >   as the current values on the two sides of a transformer are different,
   > - when the threshold is defined in %Imax on a [**tie-line**](https://www.powsybl.org/pages/documentation/grid/model/#tie-line),
   >   as the current limits are usually different on both sides of a tie-line,
   > - when the application uses **AC load-flow** computation, as the flow values on the two sides of a branch are
   >   different (due to losses).
 The CracCreationParameters allows the user to [decide which side(s) should be monitored by default](creation-parameters#default-monitored-line-side).
 - A threshold has a minimum and/or a maximum value.
-The maximum value represents the maximum value of the flow in the "direct" direction and the minimum value represents the inverse of the maximum value of the flow in the "opposite" direction.
+The maximum value represents the maximum value of the flow in the "direct" direction and the minimum value represents the maximum value of the flow in the "opposite" direction.
-  Therefore, the flow of FlowCnecs which only have one minimum value, or one maximum value is implicitly monitored in only one direction (see example 1 of picture below).
+  Therefore, for FlowCnecs that only have one minimum or one maximum value, the flow is implicitly monitored in only one direction (see example 1 of picture below).

 ![FlowCnec-Threshold](/assets/img/flowcnec.png)